Roventta/EnginhearProposals/README.md

 # Repository for Enginhear's Proposals

 Enginhear is an Indie game studio.
-We wish we are engineering games that are able to hear you.
+We wish we are engineering games that are able to hear you

+This is the repo for storing proposals and idea flash points from the enginhears.

+## Proposed Projects

+### Codename: Reveloper

+	An action roguelike rhythm Game.
+Each weapon and item resembles an emotion or willpower.
+In the meantime, we play music as the direct present of willes, guided by philosophy from Nietzche.

+Read Prposal document by Dr. SEE at [www.github.com/Roventta/EnginhearProposals/Reveloper](Reveloper/propdoco.pdf)

+### Codename: Solitude

+	An Interactive Visual novel with unpredicable triggers of story events.
+Life simulation, space sci-fi, Story rich, Selection matter, Absurdism.